Skip to main content

 OtherAny other stored media

-The header shows total item count and storage size.
+A status bar at the bottom shows the current item count and total storage size.

 How Media Gets Here